KICKS: Kids Investing in Communities through Kindness and Service.

 ALL ADOPTIONS: Your county court may assess filing fees up to $185 per adoption.
-You may be required to pay others at their rate of pay for indirect services including but not limited to background checks, medical exams, home improvements, or counseling services.
+You may be required to pay others at their rate of pay for indirect services including but not limited to background checks, medical exams, home improvements, training or counseling services.
 There may be additional fees paid to other agents or for ADDITIONAL SERVICES as outlined below.
 Please obtain specifics from your primary facilitator.

 DIRECT REGULAR SERVICES